WalletWasabi/WasabiDoc/docs/using-wasabi/PayJoin.md

 The coordination of this CoinJoin is done with the PayToEndPoint [P2EP] concept.
 The receiver opens a Tor hidden service, and accepts incoming connections to it.
-The .onion link is included in a BIP21 Bitcoin URI, and is provided to the sender as the payment invoice.
+The link is included in a BIP21 Bitcoin URI, and is provided to the sender as the payment invoice.
 The sender uses this hidden service to connect to the server of the receiver and communicate the further protocol.

 ## Fallback transaction